XiaoouPan/scqr/README.md

 ## Description

-We approach the globally-concerned censored quantile regression process with a smoothing mechanism.
+We approach the globally-concerned censored quantile regression process with a smoothing mechanism for efficient computation.
 In the low dimensional regime, the regression process is formulated as solving a sequence of smoothed estimating equations (SEE), which can be done via a quasi-Newton method.
 Coordinatewise confidence intervals of coefficients can be constructed by multiplier bootstrap.
-In the high dimensional regime, the sparse learning problem is solved by iteratively reweighted *&ell;<sub>1</sub>*-regularized regression, and each *&ell;<sub>1</sub>*-regularized regression is solved by a local MM algorithm.
+In the high dimensional regime, the sparse learning problem is solved by iteratively reweighted *&ell;<sub>1</sub>*-regularized regression, and each *&ell;<sub>1</sub>*-regularized regression is solved by a local majorize-minimize algorithm.

 ## References